 House For SaleFernhill, Chelford Road, Nether Alderley, Macclesfield, Cheshire

-An imposing Grade II listed country house, barn, bungalow and buildings requiring a scheme of modernisation occupying a tranquil and elevated position within a mature garden setting.
+An imposing Grade II listed country house, barn, bungalow and buildings requiring a scheme of modernisation occupying a tranquil and elevated position.

 - Detached country house comprising Entrance and Inner Hall, Drawing Room, Dining Room, Garden Room and Kitchen, Study, Boot Room, Washroom, Utility Room and Cloak Room